Abbreviations : Report Help

 The genomic RNA represents the only viral messenger RNA in infected cells.
 It consists of a single long ORF of more than 10,000 nt that codes for all structural and nonstructural proteins and is flanked by NCRs at the 5′- and 3′-terminal ends (Figure 2.Flavivirus).

-All flaviviruses are serologically related, which can be demonstrated by binding assays such as ELISA and by haemagglutination-inhibition using polyclonal and monoclonal antibodies.
-Neutralization assays are more discriminating and have been used to identify more closely related Flavivirus serocomplexes (as indicated in Figure 1.Flaviviridae) although not down to the species level (see “List of species in the genus”).
+All flaviviruses are serologically-related, which can be demonstrated by binding assays such as ELISA and by haemagglutination-inhibition using polyclonal and monoclonal antibodies.
+Neutralization assays are more discriminating and have been used to identify more closely related Flavivirus serocomplexes (as indicated in Figure 1.Flaviviridae), although not down to the species level.
 The envelope protein E is the major target for neutralizing antibodies and induces protective immunity.
 The E protein also induces flavivirus cross-reactive non-neutralizing antibodies.
-Antigenic sites involved in neutralization have been mapped to each of the three structural domains of the E protein. prM and NS1 proteins can also induce antibodies that protect infected animals from lethal infection.
+Antigenic sites involved in neutralization have been mapped to each of the three structural domains of the E protein.
+The prM and NS1 proteins can also induce antibodies that protect infected animals from lethal infection.

 Flaviviruses can infect a variety of vertebrate species and in many cases arthropods.
-Some viruses have a limited vertebrate host range (e.g., only primates), others can infect and replicate in a wide variety of species (mammals, birds, etc.).
-Arthropods are usually infected when they feed on a viraemic vertebrate host, but non-viraemic transmission between vectors has also been described for tick-borne flaviviruses.
-A new group of flaviviruses that appear only to infect mosquitoes is now recognized with the prototype, cell fusing agent virus, tentatively assigned to the genus Flavivirus.
-However, several more, highly genetically distinct insect-only flaviviruses have now been identified (Blitvich and Firth 2015) and will need to be considered as a possible separate group of viruses within the genus.
+Some viruses have a limited vertebrate host range (e.g., only primates), while others can infect and replicate in a wide variety of species (mammals, birds, etc.).
+The usual route of infection for arthropods is when they feed on a viraemic vertebrate host, but non-viraemic transmission between vectors has also been described for tick-borne flaviviruses.
+A new group of unclassified viruses in the genus, including cell fusing agent virus, appear only to infect mosquitoes, and several more, highly genetically distinct insect-only flaviviruses have now been identified (Blitvich and Firth 2015).

 Flaviviruses have a world-wide distribution but individual species are restricted to specific endemic or epidemic areas (e.g., yellow fever virus in tropical and subtropical regions of Africa and South America; dengue virus in tropical areas of Asia, Oceania, Africa, Australia and the Americas; Japanese encephalitis virus in Southeast Asia; tick-borne encephalitis virus in Europe and Northern Asia).